jeremycoder/nuxt-iam/README.md

-# Nuxt IAM - Identity and Access Management for Nuxt
+# Nuxt IAM - Authentication and Authorization for Nuxt

-Nuxt IAM adds authentication and authorization to Nuxt apps.
+Nuxt IAM stands for identity and access management.
+It adds authentication and authorization to Nuxt apps.
 Nuxt IAM was built to help you get up and running with authentication and authorization best practices quickly.
 It is a full featured Nuxt 3 app.
 To learn more about Nuxt 3, look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## How it Works

 Nuxt IAM adds authentication and authorization components, pages, api routes, and logic to your Nuxt app allowing your app to have authentication and authorization logic.
+All the components, pages, api routes, and logic is 100% customizable so you can change things any way you want.

+## Features
+Nuxt IAM adds the following to your app:

+### Backend
+We add the following to the backend.
+✔️ user registration endpoint
+✔️ user login endpoint
+✔️ user get profile endpoint
+✔️ user isAuthentiated endpoint
+✔️ user refresh tokens endpoint
+✔️ user password endpoint
+- user login endpoint
+- user password reset endpoint

 ## Getting Started from Scratch